October 06, 2020

 One of the barriers of working in philanthropy as an Indigenous woman is the dichotomy of being Indigenous and being in an exclusive and privileged field.
 As Indigenous Peoples living and working in and out of our cultures and the mainstream society, we have become highly adaptive while staying deeply empathetic and opening our hearts to the struggles on the ground.
 I want to stress that first and foremost, no matter the circumstance, you are accountable to your own people, to the Indigenous movement; your employer, foundation, or non-profit comes second.
 There is also the mental and spiritual struggle for Indigenous peers being the gatekeepers of the resources of a foundation they work for.
 Traditionally, in Indigenous cultures, our resources are available to us freely, but our teachings illustrate that we must practice responsibility in how much we take, as well as reciprocity, so that we are also giving back to the life-source that nourishes us.
 If one finds themselves in a position as a gatekeeper of resources in a foundation, it’s necessary to think about the strategies and remedies one can use to minimize the power imbalance.

 While it is a struggle to be an Indigenous woman in philanthropy, the struggle continues on the other side as a fundraiser.
 Very few Indigenous fundraisers exist in the field, and I personally know just a handful of truly effective ones—that’s not nearly enough to push the needle and secure the resources required to support our communities.
 The numbers speak for themselves: less than half of one percent of foundation dollars goes directly to Indigenous Peoples.
 The problem is nuanced and rooted in hundred years of colonialism, intergenerational trauma, our sense of self-worth, and of course philanthropy itself, which was birthed by colonial structures.
-The abundance of financial wealth that exists in this world has direct historical roots to extractive land grabbing and its dispossession from Indigenous Peoples and the exploited free labor of Black slaves.
+The abundance of financial wealth that exists in this world has direct historical roots to extractive land grabbing and its dispossession from Indigenous Peoples and the exploited free labor of enslaved Black people.

 As I shifted to the other side of mainstream philanthropy as the Executive Director of Cultural Survival, I saw that very few foundations support the organization and this work at large with truly unrestricted general support grants, and even fewer that prioritize long-term support with multi-year grants.
 Foundations expect incredible, sustaining, mountain-moving impact, yet few are willing to match the resources with that demand.
 Change is slow and it takes several generations to implement.
 It is impossible to achieve any substantive change within a single project life cycle and the philanthropic community needs to support partners long-term for true change to happen.
 Unfortunately, the reality today is that we collectively live in the scarcity and competition mindset—and the kind of giving that exists now perpetuates that mindset.
 It creates tension, unnecessary stress for staff, and organizations become revolving doors for development professionals.
 Multi-year general support grants are essential in the process of shifting from the scarcity to the abundance mindset.